terhnt/rust-bitcoin/README.md

 This library **must not** be used for consensus code (i.e. fully validating blockchain data).
-It technically supports doing this, but doing so is very ill-advised because there are many deviations, known and unknown, between this library and the Bitcoin Core reference implementation.
-In a consensus based cryptocurrency such as Bitcoin it is critical that all parties are using the same rules to validate data, and this library is simply unable to implement the same rules as Core.
+It technically supports doing this, but doing so is very ill-advised because there are many deviations, known and unknown, between this library and the Unobtanium Core reference implementation.
+In a consensus based cryptocurrency such as Unobtanium it is critical that all parties are using the same rules to validate data, and this library is simply unable to implement the same rules as Core.